default search action

 Prediction of genetic structure in eukaryotic DNA using reference point logistic regression and sequence alignment.
 425-438 - Graziano Pesole, Sabino Liuni, Mark D'Souza:

 BIND-a data specification for storing and describing biomolecular interactions, molecular complexes and pathways.
-465-477 - Chang Zhu, Kevin Karplus, Leslie Grate, Philip Coffino:
+465-477 - Chang Zhu, Kevin Karplus, Leslie Grate, Philip Coffino

 GESTALT: a workbench for automatic integration and visualization of large-scale genomic sequence analyses.
 482-483 - David Hiscock, Chris Upton: